archf/ansible-accounts/README.md

 # compatbile with the find module.
 users_ssh_key_max_age: 60d

 # Default ssh key domain.
-Default key is the concatenation of the username and
+Default key name is the concatenation of the username
-# this value.
-For public key to be propagated to the right machines, it should
+# and this value.
+For public key to be propagated to the right machines, it
-# match the 'ansible_domain' fact and thus hint wich realm the key gives access
+# should match the 'ansible_domain' fact and thus hint wich realm the key gives
-# to.
+# access to.
-users_domain: ""
+users_default_domain: ""

 # Configure '/etc/skel' facility
 users_configure_skeleton: no

 # If yes, 'usersgroups' are exclusive.
 That means that all unstated unix user
-# groups in play variable will deleted along with all it's members at the exception of
+# groups in play variable will be deleted along with all it's members at the
-# group `nogroup`.
+# exception of group `nogroup`.
 users_exclusive_usergroups: no

 # List of 'usergroups' that will never be removed